jeonghoonkang/BerePi/apps/deeplearning/qwen_streamlit/README.md

 streamlit run app.py
 ```

+The application will automatically download the `Qwen/Qwen1.5-0.5B-Chat` model
+on first run if it is not available locally.
+A progress bar will be shown while
+the files are being retrieved.
+After the download completes, enter a sentence in
-Enter a sentence in the text input box and the model will generate a response.
+the text input box and the model will generate a response.